MODNet -- accurate and interpretable property predictions for limited materials datasets by feature selection and joint-learning: Introduction

 Designing new high-performance materials is a key factor for the success of many technological applications~\cite{mageeQuantificationRoleMaterials2012}.
-In this respect, Machine Learning (ML) has recently emerged as a particularly useful technique in material science.
+In this respect, Machine Learning (ML) has recently emerged as a particularly useful technique in materials science (for a review, see e.g. Refs.~\cite{butlerMachineLearningMolecular2018, schmidtRecentAdvancesApplications2019,nohMachineenabledInverseDesign2020}).

 Complex properties can indeed be predicted by surrogate models in a fraction of time with almost the same accuracy as conventional quantum methods, allowing for a much faster screening of materials.

 Many studies have been published lately, differing by the feature generation approaches or the underlying ML models.
-Concerning crystalline solids, the majority of methods presented up to now can mainly be divided in two categories.
+Concerning crystalline solids, the majority of methods presented up to now can mainly be divided in three categories.
 The first one, called 'ad hoc' models here, relies on a case per case study, targeted on a specific group of materials and a specific property.
 Typically, hand-crafted descriptors are tailored in order to suit the physics of the underlying property and are the major point of attention, while common simple-to-use ML models are chosen.
 Some examples include the identification of Heusler compounds of type $AB_2C$~\cite{oliynykHighThroughputMachineLearningDrivenSynthesis2016}, force field fitting by using many-body symmetry functions~\cite{behlerAtomcenteredSymmetryFunctions2011}, the prediction of magnetic moment for lanthanide-transition metal alloys~\cite{lamphamMachineLearningReveals2017} or formation energies by the sine-coulomb-matrix~\cite{faberCrystalStructureRepresentations2015}.
 This type of method is popular because it is simpler to construct case by case descriptors, motivated by intuition, than general all-round features.
 Furthermore, by focusing on a specific problem, good accuracy is often achieved.
 For instance, performance is increased when learning on a particular structure, which is therefore inherently built into the model.

+The second category, that appeared more recently, gathers more general models that are applicable to various materials and properties based on graph networks.
+They transform the raw crystal input into a graph and process it through a series of convolutional layers, inspired by deep learning as used in the image-recognition field~\cite{lecunDeepLearning2015a}.
+Examples of such graph models are the Crystal Graph Convolutional Neural Network (CGCNN)~\cite{xieCrystalGraphConvolutional2018} or the MatErials Graph Network (MEGNet)~\cite{chenGraphNetworksUniversal2019}.